choochootrain/99-haskell-problems/README.md

 27. Group the elements of a set into disjoint subsets.
 28. Sorting a list of lists according to length of sublists.
 31. Determine whether a given integer number is prime.
+32. Determine the greatest common divisor of two positive integer numbers.
+Use Euclid's algorithm.